-Eötvös Loránd University hereby informs you as data subject about processing your data related to Collective security: the past, present and future.
+Eötvös Loránd University hereby informs you as data subject about processing your data related to the JUDICIAL DIALOGUE BETWEEN THE COURT OF JUSTICE OF THE EUROPEAN UNION AND HUNGARIAN COURTS - a public lecture held by Prof. Dr. Koen Lenaerts.

 Who is the Data Controller?
-Eötvös Loránd University